learning-at-home/hivemind/README.md

   To ensure full compatibility, we recommend using [our Docker image](https://hub.docker.com/r/learningathome/hivemind).
 - __Windows 10+ (experimental)__ hivemind can be run using [WSL](https://docs.microsoft.com/ru-ru/windows/wsl/install-win10).
   You can configure WSL to use GPU following [this guide](https://docs.nvidia.com/cuda/wsl-user-guide/index.html) by NVIDIA.
-  After CUDA toolkit is installed, you can [setup Anaconda for linux](https://www.anaconda.com/products/individual), then [install pytorch using conda](https://pytorch.org/get-started/locally/) and `pip install hivemind`.
+  After CUDA toolkit is you should install hivemind with pip or build it from source using the instructions above.

 ## Documentation